autolab/Autolab/docs/features/metrics.md

 1. Set up their course and assignments as per usual
 1. Set up [Risk Metrics](#risk-metrics) at the start of the course
-1. Be notified of new at risk students in their [Watchlist](#watchlist) on their course page
+1. Be notified of pending at risk students in their [Watchlist](#watchlist) on their course page
 1. Visit the [Watchlist](#watchlist), contact students if necessary, using it as a work list at the same time
 1. Refine the [Risk Metrics](#risk-metrics) as the course progresses